 The land where milk and honey flow freely, Chandigarh is the capital of the states of Punjab and Haryana.
 It has the distinction of being a Union Territory at the same time.
 Chandigarh was the dream city of India’s first Prime Minister, Jawahar Lal Nehru.
 The expansive city was planned by the famous French architect Le Corbusier, and remains one of the best experiments in urban planning and modern architecture of the 20th century.
-However, for such a thriving region, female literacy here is low and so is women’s economic progress.
-So, CSR in Chandigarh has focussed on empowering girls and women.
+However, for such a thriving region, female literacy here is low, and so is women’s economic progress.
+This, along with other challenges that accompany the rapid development of a region, qualifies Chandigarh to be deserving of CSR spending by companies.

 Top CSR Initiatives in Chandigarh